 Citizens of Serbia can apply for scholarships for a joint master programme within Erasmus+ Key Action 1, provided that they apply for one of the labelled master programmes, the list of which is available on the web page of EACEA (former Erasmus Mundus master programmes) and that they fulfill the other criteria stated there.

 Students and teaching staff can not submit individual applications for mobility scholarships to the European Commission, National agencies or Erazmus+ offices, but should contact one of the organizations or institutions participating in EMJMD projects.

-HEIs established in a Programme Country must hold a valid Erasmus Charter for Higher Education (ECHE).
+HEIs from Serbia and any other Programme Country must hold a valid Erasmus Charter for Higher Education (ECHE).

 EMJMD proposals at application stage must present fully developed, often interdisciplinary, master programmes which will attract students from around the world.
 The cooperation between HEIs is based on the obligatory mobility of students between members of the consortium.
 All participating HEIs established in a Programme Country must be Master degree-awarding institutions.
 The successful completion of the joint project EMJMD Master programme must lead to the award of either a joint degree or a multiple degree for EMJMD graduates.

 Additionally, since Call 2019, it is possible to form partnership through EMJMD with HEIs from Japan.
 Projects that foster innovation and excellence in provision of Joint Masters in consortia consisting of at least 3 HEIs from 3 Programme Countries and at least 1 HEI from Japan will be funded.